0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

 (pp 346).

 > [Lemon socialism](https://en.wikipedia.org/wiki/Lemon_socialism) is a
-> pejorative term for a form of government intervention in which government
-> subsidies go to weak or failing firms (lemons; see Lemon law), with the
-> effective result that the government (and thus the taxpayer) absorbs part or
-> all of the recipient's losses.
-The term derives from the conception that in
-> socialism the government may nationalize a company's profits while leaving the
-> company to pay its own losses, while in lemon socialism the company is allowed
-> to keep its profits but its losses are shifted to the taxpayer.
+pejorative term for a form of government intervention in which government subsidies go to weak or failing firms (lemons; see Lemon law), with the effective result that the government (and thus the taxpayer) absorbs part or all of the recipient's losses.
+The term derives from the conception that in socialism the government may nationalize a company's profits while leaving the company to pay its own losses, while in lemon socialism the company is allowed to keep its profits but its losses are shifted to the taxpayer.

 So the imbalance: Why does the Fed continually save the financial industry every 10 years, but not any other industry?
-Why does the [Fed create and spend 1.5T dollars to purchase worthless and arcane financial instruments](https://www.newyorkfed.org/markets/opolicy/operating_policy_200312a), but never spend on public goods like housing, student education, public infrastructure<sup class="Ref" id="ref:note:2">[[2](#note:2)]</sup>?
+Why does the [Fed create and spend 1.5T dollars to purchase worthless and arcane financial instruments](https://www.newyorkfed.org/markets/opolicy/operating_policy_200312a), but never spend on public goods like housing, student education, public infrastructure[^2]?

 And now we get to the systemic asymetries of power.
 Trump and those within his inner circle, as well as his political base believe they are entitled to the